yatbz/RaspberryPiBluetoothKeyboard/README.md

 SendString_Start.py

-If you want to send a string you only have to run this script with python SendString_Start.py and add a string behind: python SendString_Start.py "My String"
+If you want to send a string, you only have to run this script with python SendString_Start.py and add a string behind: python SendString_Start.py "My String"
 Only one String can be send.
 The receiving device is receiving each letter with a specified delay.
 This delay can be changed in Subprograms/send_string.py at KEY_DELAY.
 It is again in seconds.

-All scripts can be run in the background using crontab:
+All scripts can be run in the background using screen:

+screen -d -m -S "A name of your choice" bash -c "sudo python path/to/the/script"

-For running the script after reboot add the following line in crontab:
+For running the script after reboot add the following line in crontab (enter "crontab -e" into bash for entering crontab):

 @reboot sleep 3; screen -d -m -S "A name of your choice" bash -c "sudo python path/to/the/script"

-For changing the shown bluetooth name you have to edit Subprograms/main.conf Name
+For changing the shown bluetooth name you have to edit at Subprograms/main.conf the variable "Name".

-For reseting the system right befor the first use of the script these commands have to be run:
+For removing all changes that has been made during the first run, you have to run:

 sudo pkill screen